Area of Each Room

-The Tecnoalcalá Data Centre Project built by Ferrovial Agroman for Telefónica is one of the four largest data processing centres in the world (CPD) and is located at the Tecnoalcalá Technology Park in Alcalá de Henares, Madrid.
+The Tecnoalcalá Data Centre Project built for Telefónica is one of the four largest data processing centres in the world (CPD).
+It is located at the Tecnoalcalá Technology Park in Alcalá de Henares, Madrid.

-This project, which was developed in five phases and designed by the Engineering Department, comprises 23 server rooms, each 681 m2 and designed in line with basic concepts of modularity, flexibility, redundancy and efficiency.
+This project, which was developed in five phases, is comprised of 23 server rooms, each 681 m2 and designed in line with basic concepts of modularity, flexibility, redundancy and efficiency.
 It has LEED Gold certification from the Green Building Council and was designed to meet the highest reliability standards set out in the Uptime Institute’s TIER IV certification, which ensures that the centre offers the greatest possible security and redundancy.

 Its design, construction and operation conform to the highest standards of sustainability, notably reducing water and energy consumption and CO2 emissions with respect to traditional data centres.